logo for nutrition-and-you.com

 Culinary uses

-Generally the herb is added at the last moment to recipes in small amounts in order to retain flavor and taste.
+Generally, the herb is added at the final moment to the recipes in small amounts in order to retain flavor and taste.

 Here are some serving tips:

-• Fresh tarragon is used in green salad.
+• Fresh tarragon is used in green salads.

-• Its leaves used as flavoring base to fish, lamb and poultry.
+• Fresh as well as dry leaves may be used as flavoring base (in marinate) to fish, lamb and poultry.

-• Tarragon herb is one of the main ingredients in French béarnaise sauce, a hot emulsified butter sauce made of clarified butter, egg yolks, shallot, chervil, peppercorn and tarragon vinegar.
+• Tarragon herb is one of the main ingredients in French bĂ©arnaise sauce, a hot emulsified butter sauce made of clarified butter, egg yolks, shallot, chervil, peppercorn, and tarragon vinegar.

-• Also used as flavoring base in traditional Christmas breads called potica.
+• Furthermore, it is used as flavoring base in traditional Christmas breads called, potica.

 Safety profile